junrong98/tp/docs/DeveloperGuide.md

   * 2a1.
 NUS Classes shows an error message.
   * Use case ends.

-**Use case: See all scheduled taskList**
+**Use case: See all scheduled tasks**

-1. User requests to see all taskList
+1. User requests to see all tasks
-2. NUS Classes shows a list of scheduled taskList
+2. NUS Classes shows a list of scheduled tasks

 **Extensions**